yitzuliu/DissertationDemo/src/models/moondream2/README.md

 **Status**: 🥇 **Best Overall** | **Recommended**: ✅ **FOR PRODUCTION** | **Last Updated**: 2025-08-01

-**🏆 Performance Champion**: Moondream2 achieves the highest VQA accuracy (62.5%) and simple accuracy (65.0%) among all tested models, making it the best overall choice for VQA applications.
+**🏆 Performance Champion**: Moondream2 achieves the highest VQA accuracy among all tested models, making it the best overall choice for VQA applications.

 **Production Recommendation**: **USE FOR HIGH-ACCURACY VQA APPLICATIONS** - Best balance of accuracy and speed for production VQA systems.
+For detailed performance metrics and comparisons, see the [VQA Analysis Report](../../testing/reports/vqa_analysis.md) and [Model Performance Guide](../../testing/reports/model_performance_guide.md).